 Leak detection works in one of two ways.
 The method used to find leaks is dependent on which type of pipe is being inspected.
 There are two main types of plumbing pipes in your home; those under pressure, and those that are drains.

 Leak detection for pressurized water piping is fairly straightforward.
 The first step is to identify the specific portion of the pipe suspected to be leaking.
 Then, that section of the pipe is isolated to see if the leak is affected.

 The exact location of a leak can also be found using an acoustic test.
 During an acoustic test, a skilled leak detection contractor uses a specialized listening device to determine where the leak is the loudest.
 This can be done audibly or with a metering system.
 Beginning at a valve or meter vault, the leak detection test then traces the pipeline and seeks to find where the leak sounds loudest.
 This would then indicate the location of the leak and allow for the possibility of a spot repair.

-Leak detection in drain pipe is a bit more challenging, and thus best accomplished using a combination of methods.
+Leak detection in drain piping is a bit more challenging, and thus best accomplished using a combination of methods.
 If the pipe is visible, the first course of action is to identify any wet spots on or near the pipe.
 If there are no pipes visible near a suspected drain leak, the goal is then to see what drain piping runs through that wet area.
-At this point both a camera inspection and a drain pipe locating procedure is performed.
+At this point, both a camera inspection and a drain pipe locating procedure are performed.
 A camera inspection will identify any visible irregularities inside the piping.

 What are the benefits of leak detection?

 Leak detection can be both a preventative maintenance technique for your home, and a diagnostic tool.
 Think of your home as an ecosystem.
 When one part of the system suffers damage, further problems spread in a chain reaction.